Questioning Skills For Leaders: Building A Curious And Innovative Team

 Questioning skills are a vital tool for leaders.

-They can help leaders understand their team, promote critical thinking, encourage open communication, and drive learning and development.
+They can help leaders understand their team, promote critical thinking, improve decision-making, encourage open communication, and drive learning and development.

-By using different types of questions and fostering an environment that encourages curiosity, leaders can build an inquisitive team that is more engaged, innovative, and effective.
+By using different types of questions and fostering an environment that encourages curiosity, leaders can build a curious team that is more engaged, innovative, and effective.